 Example | The Furniture Store

 For our final example, imagine that you’re the proprietor of a local furniture store.
 At the beginning of the COVID-19 crisis, you had to close your doors to the public.
 With a determination to remain in business, you create a crisis response plan and focus on innovating your business for the new normal.
 What would your plan look like?

 - You anticipate the changing needs of your customer base.
 Of course, home furnishings are an important item and, with widespread stay at home orders, likely to be in demand.
 With your physical doors closed, you look to the world of digital to keep your business afloat.

-- You take a look at a variety of digital transformations for your business, exploring the logistics of each idea.
+- You might probably reach out to experts like the ones at Lionpoint Group (https://lionpointgroup.com/technology/anaplan/) and take a look at a variety of digital transformations for your business, and perhaps even explore the logistics of each idea.
 You look at the pros and cons of each and select the most viable options for you.
 You’ve chosen to focus on social media outreach and sales, enhancing the e-commerce section of your website, creating safe delivery options, and Virtual Reality and Kiosk displays.

 - In order to mitigate the initial immediate effects of the pandemic, you start on your smaller ideas and central business operation changes first, then move onto focusing on the larger ideas for future success once the base changes have been implemented.
 As you prepare for your larger innovations, Virtual Reality and Kiosk displays, you start to experiment with these to see how they will be received.
 You start by offering virtual showroom tours online and posting about the kiosk concept.
 With a few tweaks along the way, these become well-received by your customers.